 Another tsunami could hit Indonesia, experts warn

-PARIS: Another tsunami could strike Indonesia, experts warned on Sunday (Dec 23), a day after more than 200 people were killed by a wave triggered by a volcanic eruption.
+PARIS: Another tsunami could strike Indonesia, experts warned on Sunday (Dec 23), a day after more than 200 people were killed by a wave triggered by an eruption from the Anak Krakatoa volcano.

+As volcanic activity continues, the possibly of another tsunami cannot be discounted.

+"The likelihood of further tsunamis in the Sunda Strait will remain high while Anak Krakatoa volcano is going through its current active phase because that might trigger further submarine landslides," Richard Teeuw of the University of Portsmouth in England said.

+Jacques-Marie Bardintzeff at the University of Paris-South also warned that "we must be wary now that the volcano has been destabilised".

+READ: Indonesia tsunami - Wave crashes into local pop band Seventeen's performance

-The tsunami "appears to have been caused by an underwater collapse" of part of the Anak (or "child of") Krakatoa volcano, said David Rothery of The Open University in Britain.
+The tsunami that struck the coasts of southern Sumatra and western Java on Saturday "appears to have been caused by an underwater collapse" of part of the Anak (or "child of") Krakatoa volcano, said David Rothery of The Open University in Britain.

 Anak Krakatoa is a new island that emerged around 1928 in the crater left by Krakatoa, whose massive 1883 eruption killed at least 36,000 people.